Third Way (United States): Allegations of invalid research

-In 2017, the Third Way think tank conducted a listening tour in rural Wisconsin as part of its research to understand the results of the 2016 presidential election.
-This tour was the focus of an article in The Atlantic magazine, where reporter Molly Ball observed many focus group participants expressing strongly politically partisan views that challenged Third Way's ideology that political partisanship was not most people's primary concern.
-Ball recounts hearing focus group participants blame things like government bureaucracy, changes in society and the family, young people, welfare recipients, Muslims, Republicans, Democrats, income inequality, gerrymandering and union rights for their problems.
-Despite this, Ball writes that Third Way summarised its findings in a short report that ignored all the sentiments heard on the tour which challenged Third Way's ideology and instead selectively highlighted sentiments which adhered to Third Way's ideology:
+In 2017, the Third Way think tank conducted a listening tour in rural Wisconsin as part of its research to understand the results of the 2016 U.S. presidential election.
+This tour was the focus of an article in The Atlantic, where reporter Molly Ball observed many focus group participants expressing strongly politically partisan views that challenged Third Way's ideology that political partisanship was not most people's primary concern.
+Ball recounted hearing focus group participants blame things like government bureaucracy, changes in society and the family, young people, welfare recipients, Muslims, Republicans, Democrats, income inequality, gerrymandering, and union rights for their problems.
+Despite this, Ball wrote that Third Way summarized its findings in a short report, which ignored all the sentiments heard on the tour which challenged Third Way's ideology and instead selectively highlighted sentiments which adhered to Third Way's ideology.

-As a result of Ball's report, the validity of Third Way's research has come into question.
-However, Third Way strongly disputed Ball's claim in a public post.
-Third Way's Matt Bennett wrote in response: "We are dismayed that in the story, Molly writes that we omitted information that is actually in the report we drafted about the WI visit.
-And she indicates that we have drawn conclusions that we do not reach and do not share".
-He also stated:
+Third Way strongly disputed Ball's claim in a public post.
+Third Way's Matt Bennett wrote in response: "We are dismayed that in the story, Molly writes that we omitted information that is actually in the report. ...
 Yes, in the last page of the report, we provide some evidence that people believe they can still work together.
 But nowhere in the report do we even imply that means they think politicians should support a centrist policy agenda. ...
 Moreover, this research is, by its very nature, anecdotal.
 It is about impressions, which can vary widely, not quantitative data, which can be extrapolated.
-We make that very clear in the project description and in all the reports on our visits, each of which have been quite different from the rest.
+We make that very clear in the project description and in all the reports on our visits, each of which have been quite different from the rest."